JAC-CS-Game-Programming-F25/project-freestylers/README.md

 ### 📚 Physics Engine

 We wish to use **matter.js** as our phyics engine for this project similarly to angry birds.
 As shown in the class diagram, most things are Rectangles or Circles

+Juice

+We will have particles (explosions) coming out when you release the shoot button as well as tweens between title screens.
+Please let us know if we also need power ups.